Question for Denmark: Why could the US allegedly eavesdrop? - WTMJ

 Spying on others “creates more mistrust than it creates collaboration.
 So, it’s not a smart investment for the United States,” she told the Norwegian broadcaster NRK.

-According to DR, the alleged set-up between the United States and Denmark was codenamed “Operation Dunhammer.”
-It reportedly allowed the NSA to obtain data by using the telephone numbers of politicians as search parameters.
+According to DR, the alleged setup between the United States and Denmark reportedly allowed the NSA to obtain data by using the telephone numbers of politicians as search parameters.

 DR said its report was based on interviews with nine unnamed sources, all of whom were said to have had access to classified information held by the FE.
 The military agency allegedly helped the NSA from 2012 to 2014.

-Note: This story has been corrected to show that “Operation Dunhammer” is the code name for Denmark’s investigation, not the code name for the alleged spying setup between Denmark and the U.S. A previous version of this story was corrected to show that a lawmaker said Monday that he wants to quiz the government about the spying, not that he will do that in parliament on Monday.